TyphooN-/MQL5-NNFX-Risk_Management_System/XJFD.md

   A BIOS flash or a soft-mod and suddenly your $399 X800 Pro had all 16 pipelines enabled, matching the $499 XT.

-  But the operator didn't stop there.
+  But the operator didn't stop at one card.
+He saw the arbitrage immediately:
+  $399 X800 Pro with a BIOS flash = $499 X800 XT performance.
+Buy Pro,
+  flash to XT, sell on eBay as a validated XT-performance card.
+Rinse and repeat.

+  **30-40 cards flashed and sold before the supply dried up.**

+  A teenager running a GPU arbitrage operation on eBay, buying every X800 Pro he could find, flashing the BIOS to unlock all 16 pipelines, testing each card to verify stability, and flipping them for profit.
+The first algorithmic trade — not on a financial instrument, but on ATI silicon.
+  Buy undervalued asset (X800 Pro), apply technical knowledge (BIOS flash), sell at fair value (X800 XT price).
+The QRRP cascade was invented in 2004, it just wasn't applied to Solana yet.

+  The supply dried up because the word got out.
+Too many people flashing Pros to XTs.
+ATI started laser-cutting the pipelines harder on later production runs.
+The arbitrage window closed.
+The operator had already extracted the profit. **First mover advantage.
+Same energy as opening XJFD before the SOL drop.**

+  On the personal rig, the operator went further.
 Overclocked the core.
   Overclocked the memory.
 Fed it voltage.
-And submitted to **3DMark** — the global benchmark leaderboard where overclockers competed for the highest score.
+And submitted to **3DMark** — the global leaderboard where overclockers competed for the highest score.

   **Top 10 on the 3DMark global leaderboards.**